FC Lokomotiv Nizhny Novgorod: Early years

 The team of the railway workers was founded in Nizhny Novgorod in 1916.
-Later it was known as Chervonka (1918-1922), Spartak (1923-1930), Tyaga (1931), Zheleznodorozhniki (1932-1935).
-In 1936 the team was renamed Lokomotiv and retained this name until 2002, when it was renamed Lokomotiv-NN.
+Later it was known as Chervonka (1918–1922), Spartak (1923–1930), Tyaga (1931), Zheleznodorozhniki (1932–1935).
+In 1936 the team was renamed Lokomotiv and retained this name until 2002 when it was renamed Lokomotiv-NN.
 During the existence of the USSR the club was a part of the Lokomotiv Voluntary Sports Society.

 Modern Lokomotiv

 Lokomotiv was mostly known for its football school and did not play in the Soviet league until 1987.
 In 1989, Lokomotiv won promotion to the First League and spent two years there.

-In 1992, after the dissolution of USSR, Lokovotiv was entitled enter the Russian Premier League, and reached the best result in club's history, a 6th position.
+In 1992, after the dissolution of USSR, Lokovotiv was entitled to enter the Russian Premier League and reached the best result in the club's history, a 6th position.
 Lokomotiv finished 8th in 1994 and 1996 before being relegated after the 1997 season, during which it reached the semifinal of the Intertoto Cup.
 However, the club won promotion back immediately and spent another two seasons in the Premier League (1999 and 2000).
 After finishing last in the 2001 First Division, the club was relegated.
 Before starting in the Second League it folded.